iverds/booster2019-graphql/presentation/booster.md

 # Two pages:

-- One with one club, list of players and last 5 fixtures
+- One with one club, list of players and last five fixtures
 - One with all the clubs, and their last match

 ---